Circulor Combines Blockchain And Boots On The Ground To Revolutionize Raw Materials Traceability

 Raising The Bar For Scope 3 Emissions

-According to the CDP, a company’s supply chain emissions (inherited Scope 3) are on average 5.5 times more than emissions from its direct operations (Scope 1 and 2) but are extremely hard to accurately measure.
+According to the CDP, the average company’s supply chain emissions (inherited Scope 3) are 5.5 times more than emissions from its direct operations (Scope 1 and 2) but are extremely hard to accurately measure.
 Circulor realized that additional in-demand data such as GHG emissions could be built into their traceability tools, creating an increasingly comprehensive ESG-oriented supply chain solution with GHG emissions accounting, carbon offset claim identification, and an ESG scorecard to evaluate supplier risk.

 Circulor prides themselves on their data integrity, not solely relying on self-reported data, or insights derived from generic benchmark data, like many ESG solutions.
 Since their product works by tracing raw materials through their entire supply chain, the more clients they bring on, the more expansive their databases become as they map out the supply chain for each customer creating a network effect.
 This creates a data pool that will enable clients to make better supply chain decisions to optimize for a more environmentally conscious supplier, or one with better labor practices.